WingsLikeEagles/jenkins_docker/README.md

 # jenkins_docker
 Jenkins running in a Docker container
 You will need to create your own image.
-I suggest using a local registry.
+I suggest using a local registry (this is not strictly necessary).
 You can see my steps to create a local Portainer Web GUI which has steps to create your own local registry and how to use it.  https://github.com/WingsLikeEagles/Docker_Portainer_setup

 # The Dockerfile needs to be built
 `docker built -t localhost:5000/myjenkins:2.277.4-lts .`